jwindawi/dao-governance/README.md

 ### Academic research

 My initial approach to blockchain governance was through my dissertation research.
-That project
+That project (completed 2021) examined blokchain as a potential form of general purpose technology, and asked how such a technology first diffuses in its early stages.
+I answered this broad question by focusing specifically on the social organization of individual projects, and more specifically on the blend of organizational structure, governance and applications of the technology.

 [Paper on polycentric dimensions of protocol governance](https://github.com/jwindawi/governance/blob/main/windawi_governance_paper.pdf)